HarryPeers/Revision-Notes/README.md

+## General notes
+With every benefit listed, constraints must be considered.
+Every decision made should be made based on how the stakeholder would benefit from it, this should be mentioned when evaluating.
+Add descriptive diagrams like UML, Use case diagram, flowchart… where necessary.

 ### OCC Pre-Task Research
 •	Find at least 3 examples of applications that match the type you want to develop.
 •	State the features they all have in common and how they are used.